CROH-Lab/Standard-Operating-Procedures/Total Protein.md

   - Wavelengths from 540–590 nm have been used successfully with this method.
 5. Subtract the average 562 nm absorbance measurement of the Blank standard replicates from the 562 nm measurements of all other individual standard and unknown sample replicates.
 6. Prepare a standard curve by plotting the average Blank–corrected 562 nm measurement for each BSA standard vs. its concentration in μg/mL.
 Use the standard curve to determine the protein concentration of each unknown sample.

+# FOR INSOLUBLE PROTEIN

+## **Adult Tissue Sample Preparation for Insoluble Protein from Holobiont**

+1. Thaw a 500 μL aliquot of tissue homogenate.
+2. Vortex to re-suspend the symbiont cell pellet.
+5. Add 10 μL of 1M NaOH (pH should be ~10) in the tube.
+Experiments may be needed prior to use to determine if volume is appropriate for species of choice.
+6. Pipette a very small amount of sample onto pH paper to confirm the pH ~10.
+7. Incubate the tube at 50&deg;C for 4 hours flicking to mix throughout to solublize protein.
+8. Add 280 μL of 0.1M HCl to the tube to neutralize the sample.
+Add this volume in small amounts and continue to test the pH of the sample using pH paper. pH needs to be at 7.0 to move onto the next steps.
+9. **_It is critical to record exactly how much volume of NaOH and HCl was added_**

 4. <a name="References"></a> **References**
 [Pierce BCA Protein Assay](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/MAN0011430_Pierce_BCA_Protein_Asy_UG.pdf)